shashank99928/react-js-assignment/README.md

 # **react-js-assignment**

-a React Application Page to Display the Full Name and Email Address fetched from https://randomuser.me/api
+A React Application Page to Display the Full Name and Email Address fetched from https://randomuser.me/api

 ## **Table of Contents**